-In 1903, Maggie Lena Walker (July 15, 1864-December 15, 1934) became the first woman bank president in the United States when she founded the Saint Luke Penny Savings Bank in Richmond, Virginia.
-A daughter of a former enslaved washerwoman, she became one of the wealthiest and most influential woman of the early twentieth century.
-She once said that she was “not born with a silver spoon in my mouth; but instead with a laundry basket almost upon my head.”
-As a businesswoman, she achieved successes with the vision to make tangible improvements in the way of life for African Americans and women.
+In 1903, Maggie Lena Walker became the first woman bank president in the United States when she founded the Saint Luke Penny Savings Bank in Richmond, Virginia.
+A daughter of a formerly enslaved washerwoman, she became one of the wealthiest and most influential women of the early twentieth century.
+She once said that she was “not born with a silver spoon in my mouth, but instead with a laundry basket almost upon my head.”
+As a businesswoman, she achieved success with the vision to make tangible improvements in the way of life for African Americans and women.
 Walker urged Blacks to save their nickel and dimes, turning them into dollars and to finance their own homes since whyte-owned banks would not do so.
 An ardent feminist she urged women to improve themselves educationally and economically.
 Her spacious home in Richmond has been declared a National Historic Landmark.

 Maggie Lena Walker was born Maggie Lena Draper on July 15, 1864, in Richmond Virginia.
 Her mother, Elizabeth Draper, worked for many years as a laundress and may have been enslaved when her daughter was born.
 Her father was an Irish journalist.
 The two were never married, and shortly after Maggie’s birth, Elizabeth married William Mitchell, the butler of the estate.
 In 1870, the Mitchells had a child, Maggie’s half-brother Johnnie.